 It took a lot of work (including the help of a shady mercenary) to arrange an introduction with one of the KNLA’s top officers, Colonel Ner Dah Mya.
 After a tense meeting, the colonel granted me access to the rebel-held territory known as Kawthoolei.

 Entering the region is especially nerveracking because it’s an active jungle battlefield littered with mines.
 According to the Thai Royal Army, over 70 percent of the 1,268-mile border has been seeded with antipersonnel explosives.
-Realising that every step you take could be your last is a total mindfuck, but when you’re flanked by guys who kill everything that moves for a living and are known as “jungle ghosts”, you quickly learn to mimic them and act unfased.
+Realizing that every step you take could be your last is a total mindfuck, but when you’re flanked by guys who kill everything that moves for a living and are known as “jungle ghosts,” you quickly learn to mimic them and act unfazed.

 The cultural suppression of the Karen (among other things, their language isn’t taught in government-run schools) angers the KNLA so much that they’re willing to take drastic action to protect their way of life.
 They spend years in malarial jungles far away from their families and face death every day.
 Despite their extreme and dedicated lifestyle, when they weren’t out garroting Burmese death squads, they actually were fun guys to hang out with.
-In the 14 days I spent with the KNLA, between happy-water (alcohol) binges, jungle offensives and epic treks, I realised they aren’t your stereotypical hedonistic, villageburning, amoral modern guerrilla army.
+In the 14 days I spent with the KNLA, between happy-water (alcohol) binges, jungle offensives, and epic treks, I realized they aren’t your stereotypical hedonistic, villageburning, amoral modern guerrilla army.
 They are something more human.
 For instance, SeeTu is not only an explosives expert but also the resident musical entertainer and historian.
-He almost shit his pants with excitement when he realised that I was from the same country as his favourite pop star of all time – ShaniaTwain.
+He almost shit his pants with excitement when he realized that I was from the same country as his favorite pop star of all time—ShaniaTwain.